cpuheater/image-seq-classification/README.md

 # Report
 The network is trained end2end, it uses a CNN model to embed each image into a feature vector state, and GRU for sequence processing, using recurrent network allows processing of sequences of arbitrary length.
 The model is train for 12 epochs as it starts to over-fit the training data if it's trained longer.
 Loss, accuracy, and f1 score (dataset is unbalanced, there are twice as many positive examples compared to negative) is used as performance metrics.
-Model achieve accuracy: 99.50 and F1 score 0.996115 on validation dataset.
+Model achieve high accuracy: 99.50 and F1 score 0.996115 on validation dataset.
-During inference sequences longer than 30 images are used.
+During inference sequences of arbitrary length, longer than 30 images are used.

 ![Metrics](resources/metrics.png)